SkyeDaru/AgileGitAsg/README.md

 ## __Comments:__
 * This is an interesting article because it goes along with the current trend of switching to streams over local ownership.
 With things like Google Stadia, it seems a lot of software companies are shifting to allow people with less powerful machines to run large applications remotely.
 I don't know if this trend will continue, but it seems to just be getting started.
 (Jack Heinemann)
+*I think this app streaming software could be extremely beneficial for users with improvements being made in terms of data download time, optimal storage space, etc. Additionally, it's interesting to see the link to how AppStreamer could contribute to the response time of self-driving cars too.
+(Hayley Darukhanavala)